Tres parodias: Shelley, Thomas, Twain.

 without throwing up once.

-Me, who stole my parent’s condoms
+Me, who stole my parents’ condoms

-right after my last brother was conceived.
+right before my last brother was conceived.

-Me, who came from the uterus dancing
+Me, who came from the womb dancing